-Piece dying - Fabrics that are dyed solid colors after they have been woven or knitted, but before they are sewn into a garment.
+Piece dyeing - Fabrics that are dyed solid colors after they have been woven or knitted, but before they are sewn into a garment.

 Pigment dyeing - A class of dye used on cotton or poly/cotton.
 Neon or fluorescent colors are done with pigments.
-Dyers also do a distressed look using pigments.
+Distressed looks are created using pigments.
 Pigments have the least degree of fastness of all the dyes, but create the brightest colors.
 Pigment dyes will typically stay in the pastel range unless it's neon.
 You cannot deepen color with a pigment.

 Pima cotton - High-quality yarn made by plying yarns spun from long combed staple.